ticktronaut/bringbuf/README.rst

 bringbuf
 ========

 *bringbuf* is very basic circular buffer implementation.
 Its purpose is to handle byte streams (for instance from a serial port).
 It is based on enque, which is a efficient way to handle queues in Python.
 First bytes written to the buffer, are first bytes read from the buffer.
-If the buffer is full it overflows and begins overwriting the oldest data.
+If the buffer is full it overflows and overwrites the oldest data.

 The code is available at `github`_.